"It is the darkness that is the light, and the stillness that is the dancing"

 Practice in your own time, but if you truly want to learn as much as you can and really get involved in this dance then you should learn to belly dance with as many teachers as possible.

-All movements are executed from your basic posture stance.
-You cannot earn to belly dance before mastering this.
+All movements are executed from your basic dance posture.
+You cannot learn to belly dance before mastering this.

 In order to learn to belly dance its important to understand that all movements are executed from the above mentioned posture, allowing for adjustments in feet distance and weight adjustment, depending on the type of movement executed and its variations.
 For example, exaggerated or big movements may require more bend in the knee and a bigger distance between the feet, whereas small, fast movements may require that the feet be closer together.